 In the process of refining the Use-Cases, some limitations were encountered by the tool providers.
 First of all, the challenges in gathering the required data from the end-users.
-This limitation is being currently addressed by speeding up the process of data collection and enforcing mitigation measures in case the required data is not available from the end-user side (e.g., using open-source data or generating synthetic datasets).
-On the other hand, issues identified regarding the development of a unified data structure are being managed in WP6.
+This limitation was addressed by speeding up the process of data collection and enforcing mitigation measures in case the required data is not available from the end-user side (e.g., using open-source data or generating synthetic datasets).
+On the other hand, issues identified regarding the development of a unified data structure were managed in WP6.